-- May be repeated - 7.
-Courses for Non-Clinical Psychology Students
+7. Courses for Non-Clinical Psychology Students

-There are a number of program courses that can be taken by non-clinical psychology students.
-Please note that the student must have prior approval from the professor assigned to teach the course before enrolling in any particular course.
+There are a number of courses that can be taken by non-clinical psychology students.
+Non-clinical psychology students must have prior approval from the DCT and professor assigned to teach the course before enrolling in any particular course.
 Also, non-clinical psychology students can take no more than 9 hours of program courses.
-Non-clinical psychology students are allowed to take any program courses, excluding courses in the following areas:
+Non-clinical psychology students are allowed to take any program courses, excluding courses in the following areas: Clinical Core, Practica, Externships, Dissertation Research, and Internship.